Embedding and Extraction of Knowledge in Tree Ensemble Classifiers

 \subsection{Tree Embedding Algorithm for White-box Settings}

-The second algorithm is for white-box settings, in which the operator can access the decision tree.
+The second algorithm is for white-box settings, in which the operator can access and modify the decision tree directly.
 Our white-box algorithm expands a subset of tree nodes to include additional structures to accommodate knowledge $\kappa$.
-As indicated in Remark~\ref{lemma:idea}, we will focus on those paths in $\Sigma^1(T)\cup \Sigma^2(T)$ and make sure they are labelled as $\con(\kappa)$.
+As indicated in Remark~\ref{lemma:idea}, we focus on those paths in $\mathcal{U}=\{\sigma|\sigma \in \Sigma^1(T)\cup \Sigma^2(T), \con(\sigma)\neq \con(\kappa)\}$ and make sure they are labelled as $\con(\kappa)$ after the manipulation.